What parents need to know

 Is it any good?

-Although CHASING MAVERICKS is a typical, inspiring coming-of-age story about a dedicated athlete willing to do what's necessary to accomplish his goals, it's a bit too treacly (and the obstacles too contrived) to be a remarkable film.
+A typical, inspiring coming-of-age story about an athlete willing to do what's necessary to accomplish his goals, it's a bit too treacly (and the obstacles too contrived) to be a remarkable film.
 It's visually gorgeous -- particularly the climactic surfing sequences when the water and the riders become one.
 But the story feels flat, and a few of the domestic dramas seem inauthentic (like the fact that Jay keeps an unopened letter from his father who abandoned him and his mother, or that his mother -- played by Elisabeth Shue -- is troubled and either an alcoholic or just overworked).

 What's worse is that the movie's antagonist (a slightly older bully who really has no reason to bother with Jay), does nothing to drive the movie forward -- unlike, say, iconic bully Johnny in The Karate Kid.
 The only real obstacle to Jay accomplishing his dream is the untamable power of the waves themselves.
 Because of that, the best scenes, naturally, are of Weston and Butler paddling and talking reverently about what it takes to be a true surfer who respects the waves.
 Ultimately, Jay conquers the Mavericks -- as if there was really any doubt.
 If there's an overarching lesson in the film, it's that anything worth doing takes hard work, preparation, and humility.